Hab3925/Adlez/README.md

 # Requirements
 * Unity 2020.3.0f1
-* Some version of the unity package that lets you paint sprites on a tilemap iirc

 # To install
 This is the Assets folder of the Unity project.
-Try making a unity project and drag and drop this repository into the asset folder and hope it works out of the box?
-Never done this sort of thing before so good luck.
-(Why are you trying to run this anyway)
+Make an empty unity project, and copy this repositury into the asset folder.
+Then move the `ProjectSettings` folder to the root of the unity project (overwriting the folder already there with the same name)

 # To run
 Click the play buttin in unity editor.